bestia-dev/mem6_game/mem6/README.md

 All is dependent on the state of the data and not on the chronological events.
 Any event can change the state/data.
 Then another piece of code will do the rest based on the state/data.
-The data can come from different places: user input, fetch from web, url/hash, localstorage.
+The data can come from different places: user input, fetch from web, url/hash, local_storage.
 It doesn't matter.
 All the data must first go into the state/data.
 Then some other code makes decision based on the state/data.
 The app is divided in 2 ways: